Iridescent: A Framework Enabling Online System Implementation Specialization: Design

-The developer implements the specialization policy in the system fixed code using the \sys policy API.
-Through the policy, the fixed code decides what to specialize and when. \sys provides a simple periodic exhaustive search strategy for simple cases as a library routine, with a simple call-back for providing the strategy with the system performance metric.
-But we also found in our evaluation there are typically system-specific insights to more intelligently decide when to trigger exploration, and how to prioritize different configurations.
-As a result, we expect that most systems will implement custom strategies maximizing overall system performance, using the \sys building blocks.
+The developer implements the specialization policy in the system's fixed code using the \sys policy API.
+The policy decides what, when, and how \sys should specialize.

-\autoref{lst:mmul-fixed} shows how through a simple specialization policy, developers can control the exploration and selection of specializations.
+\autoref{lst:mmul-fixed} illustrates how developers can control the exploration and selection of specializations.
 In line 4, the \stexttt{spec\_space} API returns the specialization space generated by the annotations in the handler code.
-Here, we then combine this space, with other specializations through a cartesian product to obtain a complete set of specializations.
-In lines 4-8, the fixed code automatically tries out the different combinations in the set of specializations and chooses the best performing combination.
+We combine this space with other specializations through a Cartesian product to obtain a complete set of specializations.
+In lines 4--8, the fixed code automatically tries out the different combinations in the set of specializations and chooses the best performing combination.
 To choose the best, the specialization policy uses the target end-to-end performance metric, in this case the throughput.
-Here, we then trigger re-exploration at a fixed-time interval to adapt to workload changes.
+We trigger re-exploration at a fixed-time interval to adapt to workload changes.

-The specialization policy provides developers fine-grained control for specialization.
-This also includes enabling instrumentation for specialization points to dynamically identify opportunities for specialization.
-For example, the policy for the matrix multiplication server may specify that the matrix size, $N$, should only be specialized if $\ge$70\% of the workload has the same value.
-The developer can also optionally configure custom optimization passes through the \codefrag{customize\_opts} API to further modify code generation.
+The developer can also optionally configure custom optimization passes through the \codefrag{customize\_opts} API to interpose on and customize code generation.
+Developers may also choose to enable instrumentation for select specialization points to dynamically identify opportunities for specialization.
+For example, the policy for the matrix multiplication server could detect the most frequent matrix size $N$, and only decide to specialize if $\ge$70\% of requests have this value.

+\fakepara{Exploring the specialization space.} \sys provides a periodic exhaustive search strategy for simple cases as a library routine, with a simple call-back for providing the strategy with the system performance metric.
+For more complex cases, \sys integrates with OPPerTune~\cite{somashekar2024oppertune} to leverage its state-of-the-art search strategy for configuration tuning of web services.
+Additionally, \sys also provides a thin interface for developing custom search strategies.
+We expect most systems will either utilize existing auto-tuning or implement custom strategies maximizing overall system performance, using the \sys building blocks.